-

 Winifred’s Story

-Years ago, while researching my great-grandfather’s family tree, I decided to delve into the family of my grandmother’s great-uncle William Henry Allen, who through his marriage fathered no less than nine children over a period of seventeen years.
-Most of … Continue reading
+Years ago, while researching my great-grandfather’s family, I decided to explore the branch of his only paternal uncle, William Henry Allen (1845-1923), a blacksmith by trade who fathered no fewer than nine children!
+Most of them eventually married and had … Continue reading

 The curious private life of Mary Willoughby